Jordi Amat (footballer): Johor Darul Ta'zim

-On 29 June 2022, Amat joined Johor Darul Ta'zim F.C. of the Malaysia Super League.
+On 29 June 2022, Amat joined Johor Darul Ta'zim of the Malaysia Super League.
 He made his debut on 19 August, in a 5–0 loss to Urawa Red Diamonds in the round of 16 of the AFC Champions League.

-Amat played the full 90 minutes in three of Johor's 2022 Malaysia Cup matches, a 2–0 win against Petaling Jaya City FC in the round of 16's second leg, the 5–0 victory over Kelantan F.C. in the quarter-finals as well as the decisive match, a 3–1 defeat of Sabah FC.
-On 2 February 2023, he captained his team for the first time, in a friendly against Russian Premier League club FC Lokomotiv Moscow.
+Amat played the full 90 minutes in three of Johor's 2022 Malaysia Cup matches, a 2–0 win against Petaling Jaya City in the round of 16's second leg, the 5–0 victory over Kelantan in the quarter-finals as well as the decisive match, a 3–1 defeat of Sabah.
+On 2 February 2023, he captained his team for the first time, in a friendly against Russian Premier League club Lokomotiv Moscow.
+His league bow took place later that month, in a 2–0 victory over Terengganu where he also acted as captain.

+Persija Jakarta

+On 5 July 2025, aged 33, Amat signed for Liga 1 club Persija Jakarta.

 International career

 Spain

 Amat made his competitive debut for the Spanish under-17s in 2009.
 He also represented the nation at under-18, under-19, under-20 and under-21 levels.